GoogleCloudPlatform/functions-framework-dart/examples/raw_cloudevent/README.md

 ## Generate project files

-The Dart `build_runner` tool generates the following files

-- `lib/functions.g.dart` - the part file for `GreetingResponse` serialization
-- `bin/server.dart` - the main entry point for the function server app, which invokes the function
+The Dart `build_runner` tool generates `bin/server.dart`, the main entry point for the function server app, which invokes the function in `lib/functions.dart`.

 Run the `build_runner` tool, as shown here: